pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 #### set search_path = ...

-PostgreSQL allows to customize `search_path` , and it provides great power to the developer.
+PostgreSQL™ allows to customize `search_path` , and it provides great power to the developer.
 With great power the following case could happen:

 ```sql
 set search_path='app_v1';